zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ## Version History ##

+### Version 0.4 - 2015-02-28 ###

+**Maya Code Update:**

+- Added a Vray for Maya `Post Translate Python Script` item that handles the export and rendering of the DomemasterStereo and LatLongStereo shaders.
+The `Post Translate Python Script` data is stored in the vraySettings node using the `.ptp` / `.postTranslatePython` attribute.

+- When a DomemasterStereo or LatLongStereo Vray Extra Attribute is added to a Maya camera shape node and turned ON with the checkbox, a `Post Translate Python Script` code snippet is added automatically to the Vray Render Settings window.

-### Version 0.1 - 2014-11-14 ###
+### Version 0.3 - 2014-12-24 ###

-- Initial Vray support.
+- Added Vray 3.0 support for Maya/Standalone/Vray RT
+- Added a Vray 3.0 for Max version of the `DomemasterStereo` and `LatLongStereo` source code.
+The GUI elements still need to be fine tuned and the Visual Studio makefile needs a bit of work to fix a `LibDescription` compiling error.

 ### Version 0.2 - 2014-11-26 ###

 - Updated the DomemasterStereo and LatLongStereo camera org code.
 Hopefully this fixed the stereo rendering issues
 - Rotated the DomemasterStereo view by 90 degrees clockwise to match the mental ray domeAFL_FOV_Stereo shader.

-### Version 0.3 - 2014-12-24 ###
+### Version 0.1 - 2014-11-14 ###

-- Added Vray 3.0 support for Maya/Standalone/Vray RT
+- Initial Vray support.
-- Added a Vray 3.0 for Max version of the `DomemasterStereo` and `LatLongStereo` source code.
-The GUI elements still need to be fine tuned and the Visual Studio makefile needs a bit of work to fix a `LibDescription` compiling error.

 ## To Do List ##